 \subsection{How to use soft DNMS for better?}

-DNMS once used, the angles of whole image Soft DNMS is a soft version of DNMS.
+DNMS once used, the angles of offsets in the whole image will be unified compulsorily.
+Soft DNMS is a soft version of DNMS.
 We need to determine the parameter $\alpha$ in soft DNMS to get the best performance.
 We use the prediction of LOFT as an example to show the effect of $\alpha$ in \cref{tab.s2}.

 As our DNMS algorithms do not delete any offsets, it is also possible to iteratively use soft DNMS.
 We use the prediction of LOFT as an example to show the effect of iterative soft DNMS in \cref{tab.s3}.